SAP-samples/abap-platform-refscen-flight/README.md

 NOTE: The demo packages do not include <em>service bindings</em>.
 They must be created in your own namespace to complete the service (see configuration section).
 Then you can run, for example, the UI services with the <em>Fiori Elements</em> preview in the <em>service binding</em>.

-NOTE: All development objects except for metadata extensions are written on the transport request that you created for the import.
-Metadata Extension must be added to the transport request manually.

 ## Configuration
 To include the metadata extensions on the transport request
 1. Open the metadata extension `/DMO/C_TRAVEL_U` and do a dummy change (enter space in an uncritical position).